Chung Ling High School: The campus

-Blocks C and F

 Blocks C and F are the newest buildings of the school, with Block F being finished in 1998 and Block C in 1999.
 They are the highest buildings in the school at four storeys and six classrooms to a level.
 The predecessors to these new buildings were two-storey ones.
 The topmost level of Block C holds the Computer Labs 1 to 3, with 4 and 5 being kept at the former science labs at Block A.